Voice AI Custom Actions

 Example triggers:

-When a user says: “I want to check my appointment.”
+• When a caller says, “I want to check my appointment.”

 Webhook Custom Action

 Webhook integration is the core of Voice AI Custom Actions.
-It allows your agents to interact with any external system that supports APIs—CRM, scheduling tools, databases, and more.
+It allows your Voice AI agent to interact with external systems that support API requests, such as CRMs, scheduling tools, databases, order management systems, and other business applications.

 Each Custom Action is defined by a POST request, which may include: